-Kendall Jenner Spotted Wearing Butt-Revealing, Skin-Tight Leather Pants To Church
+Kendall Jenner Spotted Wearing Butt-Revealing, Skintight Leather Pants To Church

-Kendall Jenner was spotted heading into an L.A. church for Wednesday-night service, wearing a pair of skin-tight, butt-revealing leather pants that may very well raise eyebrows in just about any other church.
+Kendall Jenner was spotted heading into an L.A. church on Wednesday night, wearing a pair of skin-tight, butt-revealing leather pants that may very well raise eyebrows.

-As Elle reports, it seems like the Kardashian/West/Jenner family has taken an interest in religion of late, having attended brother-in-law Kanye West’s church service at Coachella last Sunday and then turning up on Wednesday for mid-week worship.
+As Elle reports, it seems like the Kardashian/West/Jenner family has taken an interest in religion of late, some members having attended Kanye West’s church service at Coachella last Sunday — and then turning up on Wednesday for mid-week worship.

-The family’s church of choice, at least for Wednesday night’s service, is also Justin Bieber’s house of worship, L.A.’s Churchome, in Beverly Hills.
-In fact, according to an August 2018 report in The Cut, Churchome is one of several evangelical churches in the L.A. area attended by Hollywood movers and shakers.
-Other attendees of Churchome and similar churches include Ciara and Russell Wilson, the Schwarzenegger kids, and Chris Pratt.
+The family’s church of choice, at least for Wednesday night’s service, is also Justin Bieber’s house of worship — L.A.’s Churchome, located in Beverly Hills.
+In fact — according to an August 2018 report in The Cut — Churchome is one of several evangelical churches in the L.A. area attended by Hollywood movers and shakers.
+Other attendees of Churchome and similar churches include Ciara and Russell Wilson, members of the Schwarzenegger family, and Chris Pratt.

 As it turns out, though, some members of the family are a little unclear about what it means to be properly dressed for church.
-On a recent Sunday, as Us Magazine reported at the time, Kendall was spotted at church wearing a navel-revealing white crop-top.
-And on Wednesday night, her choice of church attire was similarly-revealing: black leather pants, versions of which can be yours for between $44 and $128, according to Elle.
+On a recent Sunday, as Us Magazine reported at the time, Kendall was spotted at church wearing a navel-revealing white crop top.
+And on Wednesday night, her choice of church attire was similarly risque — black leather pants, versions of which can be yours for between $44 and $128, per Elle.

 Kendall Jenner joins brother-in-law Kanye West at Hillsong's midweek church service: The supermodel, 23, enjoyed some time off her busy schedule as she joined Kanye West and Kourtney Kardashian for Hillsong's midweek church service in Beverly Hills on… https://t.co/tDgpJ9lhLa pic.twitter.com/MQ7fa6oKeq